IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

         The steps to authenticate to ITZ are not detailed here as they may vary between users.

-    <a href="{{itz.orchestrateEnv}}" target="_blank">watsonx Assistant for Z lab – watsonx Orchestrate - reservation page</a>
+    <a href="{{itz.orchestrateEnv}}" target="_blank">Watsonx Assistant for Z lab – watsonx Orchestrate - reservation page</a>

     <a href="{{itz.aapEnv}}" target="_blank">Ansible Automation Platform (AAP) & z/OS - reservation page</a>

     <a href="{{itz.snoEnv}}" target="_blank">Single Node OpenShift with NFS storage - reservation page</a>

 !!!
-Important "Images below are for 1 of the 3 environments"
+Important "The following images are for 1 of the 3 environments"

     **Be sure to follow these steps to create a reservation in ITZ for all three environments!**

 2. Click **Reserve now**.

     The **Reserve now** option creates a reservation for immediate use.
-Optionally, schedule the reservation for a later date, for example, when you will be at your client's office to start a pilot.
+Optionally, schedule the reservation for a later date, for example, when you are at your client's office to start a pilot.

     ![](_attachments/itzRSVPReserveNow.png)

 3. Complete the reservation request and click **Submit**.

-    The first two reservations will be similar to the first image below and and have fields **a**-**e** that will need to be completed.
+    The first two reservations are similar to the first image and have fields **a**-**e** that need to be completed.

     **a**.
 Name: specify a name for the reservation (optional).